lips-hci/ae470-realsense-sdk/README.md

 ```

 ### Run realsense-viewer to view depth streaming
-If you have installed the SDK, the tool 'realsense-viewer' was installed to '/usr/local/bin' so you can execute it in anywhere, or you can switch to the build folder to launch it locally.
+If you have installed the SDK, the tool **realsense-viewer** was installed to */usr/local/bin* so you can execute it in anywhere, or you can switch to the build folder to launch it locally.

 In the build folder, SDK library 'librealsense2.so.2.43.0' is built ready, this means you can put your tool/application/sample binary and the config 'network.json' together inside the same folder to lanuch program.
-(python wrapper library .pyd and librealsense2.so put together, you can run your python script)
+<br>(python wrapper library .pyd and librealsense2.so put together, you can run your python script)

 ```
 $ cd build